ankane/lockbox/README.md

 If tracking changes to model attributes, be sure to remove or redact virtual attributes, ciphertext attributes, and blind indexes.

-Ideally, these libraries would automatically take into account Active Record’s `filter_attributes` if someone wants to submit a PR to them.
+Ideally, libraries would take into account Active Record’s `filter_attributes` if someone wants to submit a PR to them.

 PaperTrail